joshua-auchincloss/dyn-inventory/README.md

 ## dyn-inventory

-procedural macro helpers for building a runtime plugin inventory around dyn-compatible traits using the `inventory` crate.
+proc macro for building runtime plugin registries using dyn-compatible traits and the inventory crate.

 this crate generates code to: